Astrid-weiwei/NUWellnessApp/README.md

   - Integrated "Forgot Password" functionality with email-based recovery.
 - External API Use:
   - OpenStreetMap API used for location features.
+- Edit Entries: Users can now edit their mood tracker entries, allowing updates to journals, moods, and attached photos or locations.
+- User Profile: A user profile section has been added to the Home screen, displaying user details and offering basic profile management functionality.

 ## Components and Structure
 The app is structured with React Navigation to handle screen transitions between the main pages: